-Section C applies only to state and local elected officials and executive state officers filing annual reports.
+This section applies only to state and local elected officials and executive state officers filing annual reports.
+A candidate or newly appointed filer will not be asked these questions.

 F-1 annual filers must disclose: